dehaoterryzhang/Iris_Classification/README.md

 This is a simple classification task performed on the Iris dataset - one of the best known dataset in the world of data science.

 ## Motivation
 I am definitely not a flower expert, but with the help of a dataset with 150 iris instances with their petal/sepal measurements, can I be one?
-Also which of the petal/sepal measurements are more useful to look at?
+Also which of the petal/sepal measurements are more useful features to look at?

 ## Procedures
   * Import Libraries and Load Dataset